kvarak/dnd/docs/_Classes/cleric.md

 ### Reaper
-At 1st level, you learn one necromancy cantrip of your choice from any spell list.
-When you cast a necromancy cantrip that normally targets only one creature, the spell can instead target two creatures within range and within 5 feet of each other.
+Learn one necromancy cantrip of your choice from any spell list.
+When you cast a necromancy cantrip that normally targets only one creature, the spell can instead target two creatures within range and within 5 ft of each other.

 ### Channel: Negative Energy
-You can use your Channel Divinity to release a wave of annihilative energy.
-As an ***action*** on your turn, you cause every creature within 30 feet, other than constructs and undead, to make a Charisma saving throw against your spell save DC.
+You can Channel Divinity to release a wave of annihilative energy.
+As an ***action*** on your turn, you force every creature within 30 ft, other than constructs and undead, to make a Charisma saving throw against your spell save DC.
 A creature takes necrotic damage equal to 2d6 + half your cleric level on a failed save, or half as much damage on a successful one.
 An undead within this range instead regains hit points equal to the total.

 ### Inescapable Destruction
-Starting at 6th level, your ability to channel negative energy becomes more potent.
+Your ability to channel negative energy becomes more potent.
 Necrotic damage dealt by your cleric spells and Channel Divinity options ignores resistance to necrotic damage.

 ### Faithful Path
-At 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is necrotic or poison.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is necrotic or poison.

 ### Embrace Death
-Beginning at 10th level, your body has taken on some of the beneficial aspects of undeath without suffering the consequences.
+Your body has taken on some of the beneficial aspects of undeath without suffering the consequences.
 You gain resistance to necrotic and noison damage.
 Additionally, you only age 1 year for every 10 that pass.

 ### Improved Reaper
-Starting at 18th level, when you cast a necromancy spell of 1st through 5th level that targets only one creature, the spell can instead target two creatures within range and within 5 feet of each other.
+When you cast a necromancy spell of 1st through 5th level that targets only one creature, the spell can instead target two creatures within range and within 5 ft of each other.
 If the spell consumes its material components, you must provide them for each target.